djipco/surface-scanmeister/README.md

 #### Configuration

-A few parameters will probably need to be changed.
-Open `surface-scanmeister/config/config.js` in the Geany text editor to change some options:
+Open `surface-scanmeister/config/config.js` in the Geany editor (Main Menu -> Programming) to set some options:

-* in 'tcp" mode (default), set the correct IP address and port of the computer that will receive the files over TCP (typically: TouchDesigner).
+* Set the IP address and port of the computer that will receive the files over TCP (**only needed in 'tcp' mode**).

+* Set the directory where scans will be saved by modifying the `scansDir` option (**only needed in 'file' mode**)

-* The remote address of the computer receiving OSC updates must be set (typically:
+* Set the address and port of the computer receiving OSC updates must be set.
-  TouchDesigner).

-* `scansDir` needs to be set to the proper directory if 'file' mode is used (the directory needs to be created).

 #### Launch

-That's it!
-To start `scanmeister` simply issue the following command in a Terminal inside the `surface-scanmeister` directory:
+To start `scanmeister`, issue the following command in a Terminal from inside the `surface-scanmeister` directory:

 ```sh